vincentchu161/spell-vn-number/README.md

 The library throws different types of errors:

-- `InvalidFormatError`: When the input number format is invalid
+- `InvalidFormatError`: When the input number format is invalid (empty, null, undefined, a finite number, ...)
 - `InvalidNumberError`: When the number contains invalid characters

 ## Author